HeinzLabPurdue/NEL/README.md

 (6) All .rco files should be renamed to .rcx files
 (7) Remove nel.m from SP_NEL_GUI folder.
 It causes a lot of problem.
 (8) ABR blackbox and ABR NEL GUI under SP_NEL_GUI use different codes.
 Try to keep the outer scripts separate, but the private scripts the same (lile concat_noise)
+(9) ABR codes do not work for the fixed phase option

 NEL1 code